ronancpl/HeavenMS/README.md

 The client's set-up is quite straightforward:

 1. From "ManagerMsv83.exe", install MapleStory on your folder of preference (e.g. "C:\Nexon\MapleStory") and follow their instructions.
-2. Once done, erase these files: "HShield" (folder), "ASPLauncher.exe", "MapleStory.exe" and "patcher.exe".
+2. Once done, erase these files: "HShield" (folder), "ASPLnchr.exe", "MapleStory.exe" and "Patcher.exe".
 3. Extract into the client folder the "localhost.exe" from the provided link.
 4. Overwrite the original WZ files with the ones provided from either one of those folders on the Google Drive:
 	- "commit???_wz" (last published RELEASE, referring to commit of same number).